 But what's the difference between non-complex and complex?
 Non-complex often means the property you're valuing is normal in comparison to the other properties in the area.

 Appraisers' valuations play an important role in the purchasing process of a home.
 As a licensed or certified real estate appraiser, you'll paint an accurate picture of a home's worth for the buyer, seller, and lender.
-And if a career in real estate feels right for you, check out more of our real estate posts to learn how to start a real estate business.
+A career as an appraiser can be rewarding, but be sure to pay close attention to your state’s requirements.

 This article does not constitute legal advice.
 The steps required to obtain a real estate appraiser license may differ from state to state, so you should seek your own legal advice to ensure you follow the correct process.